Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Couple Swinging in the Jungle by Artem Beliaikin ((CC BY))

 Almost 50% of young adult Americans said they’re unlikely to ever have kids, according to a 2023 survey.
-Besides believing that they can’t afford to raise children, a lot of young people just don’t want kids anymore.
+Besides believing that they can’t afford to raise children, many young people no longer want kids.
 That’s something that Boomers don’t seem to understand or relate to.

 Happy, freedom and smile with woman in nature for peace, relax and youth with blue sky mockup.
 Journey, adventure and happiness with girl enjoying outdoors for summer break, vacation and holiday